 - Atherosclerosis.
 Also called hardening of the arteries, this happens when your arteries become narrow from plaque buildup.
 This can cause pain and cramps in your lower leg muscles.

-- Raynaud’s phenomena.
+- Raynaud’s phenomenon.
 This happens when blood is partially or fully blocked from reaching your toes.
 This results in blood vessels spasming and causing numbness, and abnormal color changes in your toes from white to blue to red.
 The toes can feel cold due to decreased blood flow.

 Here are some of the most common treatments for RA in your foot: